Alocasia Corm Propagation

 I love propagating corms in moist sphagnum moss and perlite mixed 50/50.
 This type of mix provides plenty of air pockets.
 The top is sealed for humidity which speeds the rooting process up.

-4. Your hands were dirty: It’s possible you didn’t clean your hands before planting and accidentally contaminated the substrate and corm surface.
+It’s possible you didn’t clean your hands before planting and accidentally contaminated the substrate and corm surface.
 Best practice: spray your hands with rubbing alcohol before handling corms or wash your hands with soap and water.
-If you drop your corms somewhere dirty and you want to be extra cautious about cleaning them off, you can soak them first for at least 15 minutes in a solution of 1 part hydrogen peroxide to two parts water to clean them off a bit (this is not something I do as standard practice however).
+If you drop your corms somewhere dirty and you want to be extra cautious about cleaning them off, you can soak them first for at least 15 minutes in a solution of 1 part 3% hydrogen peroxide to four parts water to clean them off a bit (this is not something I do as standard practice however).

-5. You didn’t peel: You did not peel the outer (brown) layer of your corms first before planting.
+You did not peel the outer (brown) layer of your corms first before planting.
 Peeling your corms isn’t 100% necessary, but speeds up the rooting process tremendously and does not hurt the corm AT ALL when done with a clean plastic plant tag, credit card or finger nail.
 The faster the corm produces roots, the quicker it will begin to take up water on its own and become a self-sufficient plant (as opposed to just an underground plant storage structure) and less of a chance it will rot as a lonely underground storage nugget.

 I almost always peel my corms with a plant tag.
 I’ve done numerous experiments with peeling versus non peeling, and peeling always results in faster rooting corms.

-6. You planted upside down: Upside down pineapples are for swingers and consensual sexual encounters.
+Upside down pineapples are for swingers and consensual sexual encounters.
 Upside corms just make it harder for your Alocasia to grow.
 Just remember: the pointiest part to the sky, ideally JUST the tiny tip sticking out of the substrate.
 Where the stolon (stem) came from goes down towards the ground.

-7. You got a bad corm: Sometimes this just happens!
+Sometimes this happens to the kindest of souls!
 Survival of the fittest.
 Not all seeds were meant to sprout.
 Nature is cruel and beautiful.
 Perhaps your corm was mushy and rotted in the begging and you didn’t notice.
 Once a corm starts to mush and rot it’s typically a goner.
 Try again with another!

-8. You didn’t listen to This episode of Growing Joy with Maria where the planty famous Maria Fallia interviews me about everything Alocasia corm propagation.
+This episode of Growing Joy with Maria where the planty famous Maria Fallia interviews me about everything Alocasia corm propagation.
+If you want to skip to the “how to do it” part you can start about a third of the way in.

 9. You didn’t read my award winning book, The Ultimate Guide to Houseplant Propagation which teaches you how to grow Alocasias from corm step-by-step as well as how to rehab struggling plants.
 You can buy a signed copy from me here, or check it out on amazon.com !